terrybrashaw/Wrest/Misc.md

 - Keep walls flat <https://youtu.be/kapUHDkeCE8>
 - ESP Honeypot
+- 8-second first-person kill cam
 - Trains (WoW-style transportation with big platforms that move on a rail)
 - Each type of mob should have its own distinct mechanic, similar to Doom or Serious Sam
-- Anything interactable should have an emmisive green glow pattern somewhere.
+- Anything interactable should have an emissive green glow pattern somewhere.
 (Doors, chests, beds, machines)

 ## Server settings

-- The server decides which languages are allowed.
+- The admins decides which languages are allowed.

 ## Removed